paritytech/pipeline-scripts/README.md

 polkadot companion branch: [branch]
 ```

-The above tells the script to use the specified branch in `${ORG}/polkadot`
+The above tells the script to use the specified branch from `${ORG}/polkadot`
 rather than the default branch for that companion's repository.

-Alternatively, you can also specify a permanent override configuration through
+Alternatively, it's also possible to provide a permanent override configuration
-`--companion-overrides`.
-Suppose the following:
+through `--companion-overrides`.
+As an example:

 ```bash
 check_dependent_project.sh \